Intelligent-Quads/iq_tutorials/docs/setting_up_a_vpn_server.md

 ### Creating a Digital Ocean Node

 In the top left corner click `new project`.
-Fill out relvent information.
+Fill out relevant information.
 Then click `Get Started with a Droplet`.

 A basic ubuntu 20.04 node will be perfect for this application.
 ![node settings](imgs/node_settings1.JPG)